 Your loan servicer will provide information about repayment and will notify you of the date loan repayment begins.
 It is very important that you make your full loan payment on time either monthly (which is usually when you’ll pay) or according to your repayment schedule.
 If you don’t, you could end up in default, which has serious consequences.
 Student loans are real loans—just as real as car loans or mortgages.
 You have to pay back your student loans.

-The U.S. Department of Education’s National Student Loan Data System SM (NSLDSSM) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
-To access NSLDS, go to www.nslds.ed.gov.
+The U.S. Department of Education’s National Student Loan Data System SM (NSLDS) provides information on your federal loans including loan types, disbursed amounts, outstanding principal and interest, and the total amount of all your loans.
+Access NSLDS online.

 You have a choice of several repayment plans that are designed to meet the different needs of individual borrowers.
 The amount you pay and the length of time to repay your loans will vary depending on the repayment plan you choose.
 Go to Repayment Plans and Calculators for more information about the various repayment plans and to calculate your estimated repayment amount under each of the different plans.

 If you have specific questions about repaying FFEL, Direct, or Perkins Loans, contact your loan servicer.
 In the case of Perkins Loans, your servicer will be the school that made the loan.
-If you don’t know who your loan servicer is, go to www.nslds.ed.gov to find out.
+If you don’t know who your loan servicer is, you can look it up online.

 If you default, it means you failed to make payments on your student loan according to the terms of your promissory note, the binding legal document you signed at the time you took out your loan.
 In other words, you failed to make your loan payments as scheduled.
 Your school, the financial institution that made or owns your loan, your loan guarantor, and the federal government all can take action to recover the money you owe.
 Here are some consequences of default:

-For more information and to learn what actions to take if you default on your loans, see the Department of Education’s Default Resolution Group Web site.
+For more information and to learn what actions to take if you default on your loans, visit the Collections website for the Department of Education.